MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Arrays.md

 9
 ```

-This example show how to select the strings that aren't empty.
+The next example shows how to select all non-empty strings.

 ```powershell
 ('hi', '', 'there').Where({$_.Length})